CorDamir/freedom-coders/README.md

 *Quiz page - it was decided that instead of a separate page for the quiz/zes, we would add them to the bottom of the info pages - e.g. Facts / Spot the Signs.

+A Statistics page was also added to provided additional content, and it was based on ideas from previous wireframes.

 ## **Design**

 ### **Logo**